 Fiery Greece train collision kills more than 2 dozen, injures more than 80

-TEMPE, Greece — A passenger train in Greece carrying hundreds of people collided with an oncoming freight train in a fiery wreck in the country's north early Wednesday, killing 29 and injuring at least 85, officials said.
+TEMPE, Greece — A passenger train carrying hundreds of people collided at high speed with an oncoming freight train in a fiery wreck in northern Greece, killing 32 and injuring at least 85, officials said Wednesday.

-Multiple cars derailed and at least three burst into flames after the collision near Tempe, a small town next to a valley where major highway and rail tunnels are located, some 380 kilometers (235 miles) north of Athens.
+Multiple cars derailed and at least three burst into flames after the collision near the town of Tempe on Tuesday just before midnight.
+Rescue crews illuminated the scene with floodlights before dawn on Wednesday as they searched frantically through the twisted, smoking wreckage for survivors.

 Survivors said several passengers were thrown through the windows of the train cars due to the impact.
-They said others fought to free themselves after the passenger train buckled, slamming into a field next to the tracks.
+They said others fought to free themselves after the passenger train buckled, slamming into a field next to the tracks near a gorge about 380 kilometers (235 miles) north of Athens where major highway and rail tunnels are located.

+"There were many big pieces of steel," said Vassilis Polyzos, a local resident who was one of the first people on the scene.
+"The trains were completely destroyed, both passenger and freight trains."

+He said dazed and disoriented people were escaping out of the train's rear cars as he arrived.

+The trains crashed just before the Vale of Tempe, a gorge that separates the regions of Thessaly and Macedonia.
+Costas Agorastos, the regional governor of the Thessaly area, told Greece's Skai television the two trains crashed head on at high speed.

+"Carriage one and two no longer exist, and the third has derailed," he said.

-Hospital officials in the nearby city of Larissa said at least 25 people had serious injuries.
+Hospital officials in the nearby city of Larissa said at least 25 of those hurt had serious injuries.

 "The evacuation process is ongoing and is being carried out under very difficult conditions due to the severity of the collision between the two trains," said Vassilis Varthakoyiannis, a spokesperson for Greece's firefighting service.